 The other type of aluminum hurricane shutters is the accordion shutter.

-SuperNova is designed to keep the aesthetics of the building unaffected by the hurricane shutter.
+Supernova Shutters are designed to keep the aesthetics of the building unaffected by the hurricane shutter.
 Moreover, they can be installed in any space including balconies.

-There are several types of storm panels including panels installed using tracks, panels that are bolted directly to the wall, and one that utilizes both tracks and bolts.
+There are several types of DIY storm panels including panels installed using tracks, panels that are bolted directly to the wall, and one that utilizes both tracks and bolts.

 The biggest problem with these hurricane shutters is that removal and installation are quite difficult and complicated for one person alone, especially if you are a senior citizen.
 They may be completely removed when not required, but a spare storage place is needed to keep them safe.

 The spokesperson warned about badly made storm panels, “People might choose them because of the low cost, but sometimes they are so badly made that they won’t line up properly.”
 He continued, “If you are not up for the hassle, better go for another less complicated option.”

 Other than panel shutters, there are louvered ones that include Colonial and Bahamas styles.
 Colonial Shutters include two folding pieces while Bahama is a one piece louvered shutter.
 Both of these shutters are permanently affixed, and are limited for windows only.

 The colonial hurricane shutters have a good aesthetic value, while the Bahama ones offer shade and privacy.

 Hurricane shutters used in South Florida also vary in terms of material.
 While aluminum shutters are considered the strongest and sturdiest of all, many homeowners also resort to taping glass windows or plywood.

 Plywood shutters, despite their lower cost, are not recommended by the AMD Supply spokesperson.
 According to him, plywood shutters fail to comply with the building code of South Florida.
 They are not able to withstand the strong winds of a hurricane and will bend causing the glass window to break and catastrophic loss to occur.